ZjjConan/AVR-PredRNet/README.md

 # using "--show-detail" to present detailed results for each configuration on RAVENs
 ```

+More running commands can be found in "script_train_predrnet.sh" and "script_eval_predrnet.sh" scripts.

 #### Results on RAVEN (RVN-O), Impartial-RAVEN (I-RAVEN), RAVEN-FAIR (RAVEN-F) and PGM-Neural (PGM-N)

 <small>